mrp089/simvascular.github.io/README.md

 </div>
 ```

+1. Replace `path_link` with a relevant link that would give the user more information on the person.
+This could be a link to an institutional profile page or a LinkedIn profile.

+2. Replace `image_source` with the path to an image of the person.
+The dimensions of this image must be a perfect square, so that the profile icon is circular.
+Images for these sections would be placed in the `img/team/` folder.

+3. Replace `alt_of_image` with a description of what the image is showing.
+This alternate description will only show if the website cannot access the image.

+4. Replace `name_of_person` with the first and last name of the person you want to add.

 Place your modified code alongside the other `<div class="col-md-4 col-6">` elements in the order that you wish for the team member to appear in.

 After updating the Team section, you can render `index.html` in a local server to check if the presentation is how you intended and that the profile links are functional.

 ### Updating the Institutions or Acknowledgements section

-To add an institution or acknowledgement, find the Institutions or Acknowledgements section respectively.
+To add an institution or acknowledgement, find the Institutions or Acknowledgements section by searching for `id="institutions"` and `id="acknowledgements"` respectively.
 Copy the code below and change it in the following places:

-1. Replace `src="image_source"` with the path to image logo of the institution or acknowledgement.
-Logos for these sections would be placed in the `img/institutions/` folder.

-2. Replace `alt="alt_of_image"` with a description of what the image is showing.
-This alternate description will only show if the website cannot access the image.

 ```
 <div class="col-sm-6 col-12 creditContainer">